 Please check the detailed hardware specifications on our Pix4Dfields Knowledge base.

-Please check the detailed input and output list on our Pix4Dfields Knowledge base.
+Please check the detailed input and output list on our Pix4Dfields feature list.

 Yes, with the Pix4Dfields version 1.3 you can now create custom indices by using the index calculator.
 Pix4Dfields also comes with a predefined list of the most used and popular indices: NDVI, NDRE, VARI, TGI, SIPI2, LCI, BNDVI, GNDVI MCARI.
 To learn more about how to use these vegetation indices, please visit our Pix4Dfields Knowledge base.